thegeeklab/drone-docker/_docs/_index.md

 ## Versioning

-Tags are following the main Docker version e.g. `19.03`, the second part is reflecting the plugin "version".
-A full example would be `19.03.5`.
+The tags follow the major version of Docker, e.g. `19`, the minor and patch part reflects the "version" of the plugin.
+A full example would be `19.6.5`.
+Minor versions may introduce breaking changes, while patch versions may be considered non-breaking.

 ## Build